A Generalization of Linear Positive Systems with Applications to Nonlinear Systems: Invariant Sets and the Poincar\'{e}-Bendixson Property: Applications to nonlinear dynamical systems

-\begin{Corollary} Suppose that the system~$\dot x=f(x)$ is strongly~$2$-cooperative.
-Let~$x(t)$ be a solution with a compact omega-limit set~$\Omega$ and suppose that~$\dot x(\tau)\in P^2_-$ for some~$\tau\geq 0$.
-If~$\Omega$ does not include an equilibrium then it is a closed orbit. \end{Corollary}
+We can now state the main result in this section. \begin{Theorem} Suppose that the system~$\dot x=f(x)$ is strongly~$2$-cooperative.
+Let~$x(t,x_0)$ be a solution with a compact omega-limit set~$\omega(x_0)$.
+If~$\omega(x_0)$ does not include an equilibrium then it is a closed orbit. \end{Theorem}

-Note that the explicit analysis of the set~$M_n^2$ can be immediately used to provide sufficient conditions for strong~$2$-cooperativity.
-Note also that we have an explicit expression for a set of vectors that span~$P^2_-$ (in terms of eigenvectors of an oscillatory matrix) and thus an explicit expression for the linear projection~$\mathcal P$.
+Note that this result is considerably stronger than Thm.~\ref{thm:sancg}, as it applies to \emph{any} solution with a compact omega-limit set and not only to pseudo-ordered solutions.
+Note also that the explicit analysis of the set~$M^n_2$ can be immediately used to provide a simple condition for strongly~$2$-cooperativity in terms of the sign pattern of the Jacobian~$J(x):=\frac{\partial}{\partial x}f(x)$.
+Note also that we have an explicit expression for a set of vectors that span a 2-dimensional subspace in~$P^2_-$ (in terms of eigenvectors of an oscillatory matrix) and thus an explicit expression for the linear projection~$\mathcal P$.

+The proof of Thm.~\ref{thm:2dim} requires several auxiliary results.
+The next two results analyze solutions that are closed orbits.